 The Clerk’s Office is Closed for a staff meeting from 3:30pm to 5:00pm on the 1st and 3rd Thursday of each month.

-It should be noted that the Colorado Judicial Branch’s courts records search page refers to three third-party providers that can be used to conduct online case document searches.8 There are charges for these services and the vendors are: Background Information Services, Inc.; Colorado Courts Records Search (CoCourts); and tessera.
+It should be noted that the Colorado Judicial Branch’s court records search page refers to three third-party providers that can be used to conduct online case document searches.8 There are charges for these services and the vendors are: Background Information Services, Inc.; Colorado Courts Records Search (CoCourts); and Tessera.

 Minor criminal cases and traffic matters can be adjudicated in local municipal courts, so a citizen can also make Summit County public records requests at those courthouses for case histories relevant to matters adjudicated there.